Pathways012/FPGA_Portfolio/beginner/demux_LSFR_LED_blinker/README.md

 - Timing control without fixed counters
 - Multi-output routing using demultiplexers
 - Modular, hierarchical RTL design
+- It may be necessary to tweak a simulation away from reality to work within the constraints of the design software

-LFSRs are widely used in FPGA systems for timing variation, test pattern generation, and control logic.
+LFSRs can be used in FPGA systems for timing variation, test pattern generation, and control logic.